katiakata1/qa_project/README.md

 - If a change is made to a code base, then Webhooks should be used so that Jenkins recreates and redeploys the changed application
 - The project must follow the service-oriented architecture described bellow
 - The project must be deployed using containerisation and an orchestration tool
-- Create an Ansible Playbook that will provision the environment that the application needs to run
+- Create an Ansible Playbook that will provide the environment that the application needs to run
 - The project must make use of a reverse proxy to make your application accessible to the user

 **Tools used to achieve the scope requirements**